LiuyajingMelody/Digital-Image-Processing/README.md

-# Digital-Image-Processing
+# Digital-Image-Processinga

-This repository contains my work for Digital-Image-Processing course at AHG UST.
+This repository contains work created during Digital-Image-Processing course at AHG UST.
-We had a task to get to know the more popular algorithms used in image processing as also implementing some of them.
+Our taks was to get to know the more popular algorithms used in image processing as also implementing some of them.

 ## Overview